Finding the Most Effective LinkedIn Lead Generation Tool

 The company page is the core of all your marketing activities on LinkedIn.
-Your company page should be comprehensive, tell your company story, host company news, and developments, related industry articles that apply to your business or problems you are solving.
-It is a forum to showcase your position as an industry authority by sharing thought-leadership posts which will attract new followers.
+Your company page should be comprehensive, tell your company story, host company news and developments, related industry articles that apply to your business or problems you are solving.
+It is a forum to showcase your position as an industry authority by sharing thought-leadership posts that will attract new followers.

 LinkedIn Showcase Pages:

 Showcase pages allow you to highlight a particular brand, subdivision, or product, an aspect of your business that you’d like to draw special attention to separate and distinct from your primary company page and/or that is targeted towards a specific or specialized type of potential lead.